Algerian protesters march in last Friday rally before election

 The protesters have been demonstrating twice a week since February to demand that the shadowy ruling elite that has controlled Algeria since independence in 1962 quits power.

-On Friday in central Algiers they chanted “We will not vote” and held aloft banners reading “No need to prepare the polling stations” and “The people are fed up.”
+On Friday in central Algiers they chanted “We will not vote” and held aloft banners reading “The people are fed up.”

 The army, the major force within the Algerian state, sees the Dec.
-12 election of a new president as the only way to restore normality after nine months of demonstrations which in April ousted the veteran leader Abdelaziz Bouteflika.
+12 election of a new president as the only way to restore normality after nine months of demonstrations that in April ousted the veteran leader Abdelaziz Bouteflika.

 The leaderless opposition movement casts the election as pointless if the ruling hierarchy, including the army, continues to wield power, and wants it put off until more top officials step aside and the military quits politics.